 Indi Howeth (IH): When did you first learn about the climate crisis?
 What was your immediate reaction?

-Hakim Evans (HE): My first encounter with the climate crisis was during my early days in the Alliance for Climate Education summer Institute where I learned, through the ACE Assembly, the exact science regarding climate change and what it entailed.
+Hakim Evans (HE): My first encounter with the climate crisis was during my early days in the Action for the Climate Emergency summer Institute where I learned, through the ACE Assembly, the exact science regarding climate change and what it entailed.
 In the past however, I have been aware of phenomena like the Greenhouse Effect and our climate, but paying close attention to climate change and its root causes provided more insight on the issue.
 Initially, I was appalled at the issue of climate change and what was happening, especially taking into account the risk factors that we were facing and how little was being done to address them.

 IH: When did you first decide to get involved in climate activism?
 How and why did you come to that decision?